 During a recent DATAMARK webinar, we polled the audience and found that nearly a quarter of respondents felt that the importance of business continuity planning was the greatest lesson COVID-19 taught their organization.
 Not surprisingly, having agile tech and standard operating procedures (SOPs) and work environment flexibility also ranked high—all components of business continuity plans.

-As we recently explored in DATAMARK Insights, some 80 percent of organizations plan to make business continuity planning a focal point of the coming year.
+As we recently explored in DATAMARK Insights, 80 percent of organizations plan to make business continuity planning a focal point of the coming year.
 In other words, the vast majority of business leaders are passionate about shoring up their planning and will be investing in continuity of operations plans immensely going forward.
 But will you be working on the right things?
 Will your efforts really protect your organization going forward?

 1) The People Creating the Continuity Plans Are Not Experienced